writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

-This documentation page provides guidance on customizing the **RocketDocument Embedded UX** component's styles using CSS variables.
+This documentation page guides you on customizing the **RocketDocument Embedded UX** component's styles using CSS variables.
 By leveraging these variables, Rocket Lawyer partners can align the user interface with their brand's visual identity, creating a consistent and cohesive user experience.

 ## Customizing the Embedded UX Component

-To tailor the **RocketDocument Embedded UX** Component to match your brand's look and feel, follow the steps below:
+To tailor the **RocketDocument Embedded UX** component to match your brand's look and feel, follow the steps below:

-1. **Submit Your Style Preferences**:
-   - Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddJPPg0onclKYf2IIyRehCYwlTtlcogXXXxo0ZlwtZLd3ZZQ/viewform?fbzx=5836941555539130795) with your desired styles, including colors, logos, and button corner radius.
+1. **Submit Your Style Preferences**: Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddJPPg0onclKYf2IIyRehCYwlTtlcogXXXxo0ZlwtZLd3ZZQ/viewform?fbzx=5836941555539130795) with your desired styles, including colors, logos, and button corner radius.

-2. **Create a Request in the Partner Portal**:
-   - Once your style preferences are ready, submit a customization request through the [partner portal](https://rocket-lawyer.atlassian.net/servicedesk/customer/portal/10).
+2. **Create a Request in the Partner Portal**: Once your style preferences are ready, submit a customization request through the [partner portal](https://rocket-lawyer.atlassian.net/servicedesk/customer/portal/10).

 These steps will ensure that the **RocketDocument Embedded UX** reflects your brand’s identity and provides a consistent user experience across your platform.
+The following sections lists and explain all customization available.

 ## Supported CSS Properties

-The **RocketDocument Embedded UX** component supports a range of CSS properties that can be customized.
-These properties control various aspects of the user interface, including colors, fonts, and spacing.
-Below is a list of customizable CSS variables, along with their default values.
+The RocketDocument Embedded UX component supports a range of customizable CSS properties.
+These properties control several user interface aspects, including colors, fonts, and spacing.
+Below is a list of customizable CSS variables and their default values.

 ### Interview Form Styles